httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"hello": "world"}
 ~~~

-### Minimal Signature Header using rsa-pss-sha512
+### Minimal Signature Using rsa-pss-sha512

 This example presents a minimal `Signature-Input` and `Signature` header for a signature using the `rsa-pss-sha512` algorithm over `test-request`, covering none
-of the content of the HTTP message request but providing a timestamped signature proof of possession of the key.
+of the components of the HTTP message request but providing a timestamped signature proof of possession of the key.

 The corresponding signature input is: